 It’s easy for writers to lose their perspective after they have worked on their stories for some time.
 They may not see issues with characters or a problem with the timeline.
 It happens to all writers, including professional authors too!

 Once a writer finishes writing a story, it’s a good investment to have the manuscript assessed.
 This helps to solve the bigger problems before the manuscript undergoes editing, which can reduce the editing requirements and editing costs.

 Manuscript assessments apply to all stories; it could be a 2,000-word short story or a 200,000-word novel.

 There are a number of common pitfalls that can happen when writing a story.
 The plot has to develop naturally, driven by circumstances or characters.
 Avoid easy solutions when a character faces a problem, or you’ll risk alienating your audience.
 Having the cavalry charge over a hill to save the day is the easy way out and lacks impact for the reader.
 Instead, let your character’s intelligence or ingenious ability solve the problem, which is far more satisfying for readers.

 The timeline must be workable

 A story has a timeline even if it jumps around a bit with flashbacks or glimpses of the future.
 No matter how your story unravels to the audience, there’s still a timeline governing the order of events.
 If the story incorporates flashbacks or future glimpses, then the timeline becomes even more important.
 Be aware of when events happen in your story, so characters react in the right sequence.

 Create a timeline with the events, so the timeline remains in place no matter how you decide to reveal the story.
 The old fashion way is to draw a line on a very long piece of paper with dates and times below the line.
 The events are written above the line correlating with the correct date and time.
-The modern and much easier way to do this is using software.
-Writer’s Helper can organise your timeline and much more.
+The modern and much easier way to do this is using software like our Writer’s Helper, which organises your timeline and much more.

 Time does matter